Guide to open a company in Myanmar

 Several large corporations have recently expanded to Myanmar, allowing their regional brands to gain traction in the country.
 With a growing young population and increase in job opportunities in its major cities, it is a prime location perfectly situated between India and Asia to expand business.

-Additionally, Myanmar has loosened restrictions from foreign investors on over the last several years, making it a more accessible market to foreign investors.
+Additionally, Myanmar has loosened restrictions on foreign investors over the last several years, making it a more accessible market to foreign investors.
 Some of the most common kinds of entities that you may consider establishing are discussed below.

 Myanmar is a developing nation that offers extensive opportunities for those willing to invest in the growing economy.
 Myanmar’s population exceeds 50 million, many of whom are under the age of 40.